higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/WHITEPAPER.md

 ---

-## 7. Trading Flows & Integration with Meteora
+## 7. Trading Flows & Direct Pass-Through

 ### 7.1.
-Meteora as the Chosen AMM

-**Meteora** is leveraged for its efficient, user‑friendly concentrated liquidity (CL) model on Solana.
-Through Meteora, token‑to‑SOL swaps are executed rapidly, with built‑in mechanisms for fee collection and liquidity management.
+Simple Pass-Through Trading

+The protocol implements a straightforward pass-through trading mechanism where tokens are transferred directly from input to output accounts.
+This simplifies the trading flow while maintaining the core evolution mechanics.

 ### 7.2.
-Single‑Sided Liquidity Provision

-Projects deploy only their own tokens into a liquidity pool, allowing the market to contribute SOL.
-This mechanism promotes fair price discovery by ensuring that liquidity is provided in a balanced manner.
+Evolution Triggers

+Following each trade, the protocol checks the current price against predefined evolution thresholds.
+If a threshold is crossed, the token's metadata is updated accordingly via a Metaplex CPI call.

 ### 7.3.
-Fee Collection from LP Pools

-Distinct from traditional pass‑through fee collection, our protocol now aggregates fees directly from the Meteora LP fee account.
-During each swap:
-- **Token fees** are taken from the swapped amount, with a portion allocated to token burns.
-- **SOL fees** are accumulated in the Meteora LP fee account and later distributed evenly between protocol and creator via a dedicated fee distribution instruction.
-This ensures that fee collection is both transparent and integrated into the liquidity dynamics.

-### 7.4.
-Automated Threshold Checks

-Following each swap, the protocol decodes the current price from the Whirlpool state, checking against predefined evolution thresholds.
-If a threshold is crossed, the token’s metadata is updated accordingly via a Metaplex CPI call.
+Price Tracking

+The protocol uses a mock price for development, but in production this would be replaced with:
+- Price feed from a trusted oracle
+- Or direct price calculation from relevant DEX pools
+- Or other reliable price source

 ---